garylirocks/quickrefs/azure-compute.markdown

   ![Availability Zones](images/azure-availability-zones.png)

-### Scaling

-- Virtual Machine Scale Sets
+### VMSS - Virtual Machine Scale Sets

 - All instances are created from the same base OS image and configuration.
 - Support Load Balancer for layer-4 traffic distribution, and Application Gateway for layer-7 traffic distribution and SSL termination.
 - Number of instances can automatically increase or decrease in response to demand or a defined schedule.
 - You could use your own custom VM images.
+- It has instance repair feature which replaces a VM if it health check fails.

-- Azure Batch
+### Azure Batch

-  - large-scale job scheduling and compute management;
+Large-scale job scheduling for HPC (High Performance Compute) workload

 ### Provisioning